2016 TaxSlayer Bowl (December)

-The 2016 TaxSlayer Bowl was a post-season American college football bowl game played on December 31, 2016, at EverBank Field in Jacksonville, Florida.
+The 2016 TaxSlayer Gator Bowl was a post-season American college football bowl game played on December 31, 2016, at EverBank Field in Jacksonville, Florida.
 The 72nd edition of the Gator Bowl featured the Georgia Tech Yellow Jackets of the Atlantic Coast Conference against the Kentucky Wildcats of the Southeastern Conference.
-It began at 11 AM EST and aired on ESPN.
+It began at 11 a.m.
+EST and aired on ESPN.
 It was one of the 2016–17 bowl games concluding the 2016 FBS football season.
 The game's naming rights sponsor was tax preparation software company TaxSlayer.com, and for sponsorship reasons was officially known as the TaxSlayer Bowl.

 Teams

 This was the 20th overall meeting between the two teams, with Georgia Tech holding an 11–7–1 series lead coming into the game.
 The previous time the two teams met was in 1960, when both teams were members of the Southeastern Conference.
 In that game, Georgia Tech beat Kentucky 23–13.